Dual-Life/Time-Piece/README.md

 The `tzoffset` method returns the offset from UTC as a Time::Seconds object.
 For GMT/UTC times, this always returns 0.
 For local times, it calculates the actual offset including any DST adjustment.

+The `to_gmtime` and `to_localtime` methods convert between timezone contexts while preserving the same moment in time (epoch).
+They always return a new Time::Piece object.

 ## Utility Methods